Hornady Superformance 6.5 Creedmoor Review: Hotrod Hunting Rounds

 - Produced in quantities that could keep up with demand

-In terms of bullet weight, the 6.5 Creedmoor can fire bullets between 95 and 153 grains, with the 120, 130, and 140-grain options being the most prevalent.
+The 6.5 Creedmoor can fire bullets weighing between 95 and 153 grains, with the 120, 130, and 140 grain options being the most popular.

 Variations

-6.5 Creedmoor 120 grain CX Superformance
+6.5 Creedmoor 120 Grain CX Superformance

-6.5 Creedmoor 129 grain SST Superformance
+6.5 Creedmoor 129 Grain SST Superformance

 Ballistics for Hornady 6.5 Creedmoor Superformance Ammo